Adequacy¶

 5. Limitations¶

 The adequacy theorem holds up to floating-point precision and modulo the chosen Monte-Carlo seeds for sampled compositions in \(\mathbf{Kern}\).
-The semantic equality is between kernels (probability distributions); the implementation realises samples and gradient estimates of those kernels, with an error that decays with the number of Monte-Carlo samples and is irrelevant in the limit.
+The semantic equality is between kernels (probability distributions); the implementation realizes samples and gradient estimates of those kernels, with an error that decays with the number of Monte-Carlo samples and is irrelevant in the limit.

 The four tensor-bearing accumulators (Presheaf, Weight, SampleSite, Trace) carry mutable runtime state and are not part of the value layer; the adequacy theorem does not assign them denotations.
 They are scratch space for inference algorithms; their semantics is given operationally by the inference layer and is outside the scope of this document.